Today’s donors are sophisticated. Gone are the days when they just donate to…

 Donors want to know what their investment in your organization does for the world.
 How their donation makes an impact.
 And why they should give to you… and why now.

 They want infographics explaining the kids that have been helped.
 Images of the programs at work.
 And copy that makes the donor the hero.
 They want personalized asks and they want to know that you are paying attention to them as individuals.
-And recognize that they are not ATMs waiting for a withdrawal.
+And recognize that they are not ATMs waiting for a withdrawal request to just donate.

 They want to know that your organization is a good investment of their philanthropic dollars.